 |01 October 2012||Propulsion / Power Loss|

 On October 1, 2012, the ship partially lost propulsion while maneuvering for berthing in homeport Tampa Florida.
-The incident was caused by malfunction in one of the Azipod units (starboard) which excitation breaker failed.
+The incident was caused by a malfunction in one of the Azipod units (starboard) which excitation breaker failed.
 It caused power loss to the unit and had to be reset.
-When leaving Port Tampa several hours later, the starboard Azipod’s excitation breaker tripped again, and caused a second lost of propulsion.
+When leaving Port Tampa several hours later, the starboard Azipod’s excitation breaker tripped again and caused a second loss of propulsion.
 A faulty transceiver was replaced.

 |16 August 2010||Crew / Passenger Injuries and Overboards|

 (overboard) On August 16, 2010, while the ship was in International waters, a female passenger jumped overboard from her cabin’s balcony (deck 11) falling down to deck 10’s main walkway (starboard).
 She sustained spine compression injury.
-When the ship docked in homeport Long Beach CA on Aug 17, the woman was disembarked and ambulanced to a local hospital for advanced treatment.
+When the ship docked in homeport Long Beach CA on Aug 17, the woman was disembarked and transported by an ambulance to a local hospital for advanced treatment.

 Investigation showed that the woman had a male passenger in her cabin when she jumped from the balcony.
 The man stated they had an argument resulting in her becoming upset and jumping overboard.
 The woman provided written statement indicating she was threatened by the man.

 |04 February 2010||Crew / Passenger Crimes|